Discover the Mermaids Cave in Blackheath

 Stairs to Mermaids Cave

-As you get closer to the bottom end of the staircase, the small amphitheatre-like valley opens up, with the Mermaids Cave and waterfall on your left.
+As you get closer to the bottom of the staircase, the small amphitheatre-like valley opens up, with the Mermaids Cave and waterfall on your left.

-At the bottom of the stairs, you can either turn left to go into the cave and behind the waterfall, or go straight ahead and cross the creek for better views.
+At the bottom of the stairs, you can either turn left to go into the cave and behind the waterfall or go straight ahead and cross the creek for better views.

 Mermaids Cave